lxc/incus/doc/api-extensions.md

 and deleting the instance snapshot removes it as well.
 Direct snapshot creation or deletion on a dependent volume is not allowed.
 Exporting and importing an instance also includes dependent volumes.

+## `metrics_network_bridge`

+This adds network bridge traffic metrics to the `/1.0/metrics` endpoint including bytes and packets counters for managed network interfaces.